 Bitcoin IRAs aren’t all sunshine and rainbows.
 They come with some disadvantages as well.

 First, retirement investments tend to be in safer, more ‘boring’ alternative assets like fortune 500 stocks because they have much less volatility.
 Staking your retirement plan on a wildly volatile asset is risky, especially as you get older and near the age of retirement.
 Even if the alternative investment would eventually pay off, if you start taking payments during a major downturn in the Bitcoin price, it could be bad.

 Second, IRAs come with additional transaction fees over simply buying and selling Bitcoins on an exchange.
 As you may know, trade fees are a major killer to profit.
 The account holder needs to make money too, and all the resources for securing the coins under custody costs a lot of money.

 Finally, when you invest in Bitcoin in a cryptocurrency IRA, you do not get to hold the Bitcoin.
-There is therefore no way to really know if the custodian is holding the Bitcoin or if he is actually holding it safely.
+There is therefore no way to really know if the custodian is holding the Bitcoin or if they are actually holding it safely.
 The custodian could get hacked or they could just run away with your money (the latter is unlikely, but possible).